System-bath models

 The Julia script to reproduce the above figure is available in the plotbathDOS.jl.

-This discretisation is selected for by the function WindowedTrapezoidalRule() which takes the following arguements:
+This discretisation is selected by the function WindowedTrapezoidalRule() which takes the following arguments:

 using NQCModels